THE PROPHECIES OF DANIEL

 In other words, the author would have written "anointed one" to stress Antiochus as an integral element of the heaven-made plan (devised long ago).

 Yes, I have to agree, this is a rather laborious & stretched explanation.
-And it is very doubtful Daniel-2 would have called "anointed" the diabolic Seleucid king, more so considering that, in the scriptures, only "good" leaders are said anointed (such as Jewish kings & priests and Cyrus the Great).
+And it is very doubtful Daniel-2 would have called "anointed" the diabolic Seleucid king, more so considering that, in the scriptures, only Jewish kings & priests and a "good" foreign king, Cyrus the Great, are said anointed.

 Jason is described as being very much Hellenized (2Macc.4:7-17), but also is our author Daniel-2 ("Prince of Princes", the demigod, etc.).
 While Antiochus was in Egypt for the second time (168), Jason came back to Jerusalem: